graphery/graphery/svg/README.md

 `style` is a very special case because is an attribute and a deep object with properties.
 In this case you can use `.style()` to access as attribute and `.style.` to access its child properties.

-The properties of the \`.style' object are wrapped and its properties are now methods with the same name as the original property name:
+The properties of the `.style` object are wrapped and its properties are now methods with the same name as the original property name:

 | style name        | gySVG method        |